 Shrimp Scampi with Spinach.

 Linguine tossed with sauteed shrimp and baby spinach in a garlicky, buttery, white wine sauce.
 This simple pasta dinner is quick enough for a weeknight dinner, but special enough for a weekend dinner.
-And, since we are all going to be eating in every night for the unforeseeable future, this shrimp scampi is a great dish to jazz up your weekly rotation – it’s bright and fresh, yet comforting.
+This shrimp scampi is a great dish to jazz up your weekly rotation – it’s bright and fresh, yet comforting.

 When I was in college, at Boston University, whenever my dad would come visit we would go to Legal Seafoods in Boston for dinner.
 My family (parents and 2 younger sisters) was living in Vienna, Austria at the time and sometimes my dad had to travel back to the states on business alone, so we would have our father-daughter dates at Legal.
 I would always get the shrimp scampi over linguine – pure comfort food.
 It was so garlicky, buttery and delicious.
 And, it was served with amazing fresh rolls (which have since not become so fresh) and butter, so you could soak up all that garlicky goodness.